The Pros and Cons of Telecommuting

 Hopefully, you'll already have some telecommuting experience to show that you can handle that working situation.

 If you are an in-office worker, you may need to do some convincing - so prepare your 'argument' thoughtfully.
 Always have the mindset that this change will be great for the company.
 I had proved my work ethic over three years before I approached my boss about telecommuting.
 I convinced him that I would be much more productive, would have more hours to devote to my work, and would free up some office resources.
-Since my boss works in another state anyway, it wasn't a foreign concept to him as it can be in the case with more traditional companies.

 Initially, we decided to try telecommuting 2 days per week, which over the next few months, turned into full-time telecommuting.